xorel/packages/README.md

 ## Source archive

-Build scripts require the source archive containing the OpenNebula source codes and all JavaScript dependencies.
+Build scripts require the source archive containing the OpenNebula source codes, generated manual pages, and all JavaScript dependencies.
 The archive is available for each public release or can be created from the source code taken from the [VCS](https://github.com/OpenNebula/one).